MattRonan/StackPedal/README.md

 ### Software:

-First of all, there are a few options for how the StackPedal actually interfaces with a computer:
+There are a few options for how the StackPedal actually interfaces with a computer:

 A) The simplest is to use something like an Arduino Nano and the default Arduino Mouse library, with a usb cable providing both power and data connection.
 In the StackPedalGenerator sketch, an Elegoo Arduino Nano is used for the mcu pocket size and usb jack location.